AkondLab/serverish/README.md

 this will install `nats-py` package.

 ## Changes
+* 0.7 Includes progress tracking messages in the Messenger API.
 * 0.6 introduces breaking changes in the Messenger API:
   * Convenience functions `get_xxxxx()` returning publishers/readers are synchronous now.
 Remove `await`-ing for their results.
   * Change of signature of the callback for `MsgRpcResponder.register_function` for `Rpc->None`.